 Some vehicles may be exempt, but it’s still recommended to always maintain your car with routine inspections.

 Taking precautions won’t always protect you or your loved ones from getting hurt.
 If you seek justice and compensation, we at Rhine Law Firm, P.C., can help.
-We have experienced lawyers for personal injuries, accidents, and even product liability.
+We have experienced car accident lawyers for serious accidents that can represent you in your time of need.